Horizon Europe

 Recruitment processes at HHU

-The Department for Personnel Development ensures that gender equality is taken into account during the selection of staff.
+The Department for Personnel Development ensures that equal opportunity is taken into account during the selection of staff.
 This is achieved through a high degree of transparency, professionalised guidelines and templates, and standardised work processes (information materials can only be accessed via the intranet).

 HHU has issued appointment regulations based on Section 38 (4) in conjunction with Section 2 (4) of the Higher Education Act of North Rhine-Westphalia (Hochschulgesetz, HG).
 The regulations govern the appointment procedure with the aim of making all of the steps transparent and enabling a swift and efficient procedure.
 It is the declared aim of HHU to treat applicants with the utmost respect at all stages of the procedure, to take their interests into account appropriately and to comply with the principles of equality.